 A verbal noun from an Indo-European root meaning 'take, hold'.
-In the Welsh Laws, specifically 'a pledge, a surety', and it also came to refer to 'kindred lands', disjunct parcels of the gwely (Latin lectus, see weli), the tract of tribal land held jointly by the descendants of a (presumed) common ancestor.
+In the Welsh Laws, specifically 'a pledge, a surety', and it also came to refer to 'kindred lands', disjunct parcels of the gwely (Latin lectus, see weli); however, this usage is not evidenced in Wales before the 14th century (Parsons 2022, p.
+223 n7).
 The relationship, etymological and semantic, with OE gafol is complicated: the primary sense of the latter is 'tribute', and it underlies the mode of tenure known in Middle English as gavelkind.
 There may have been some mutual influence or confusion between the Welsh and English words, but they were never synonymous.